Better Government Association: Organization

 The BGA has roughly nine investigators (as of 2014) on its Investigations team, which has always partnered with media organizations on reporting and monitoring government bodies.
 Over a five-year period, the team has produced 290 investigations, about 90 of which have resulted in "tangible reforms".

-The BGA's Policy and Civic Engagement teams focus on advocacy that promote good government.
+The BGA's Policy and Civic Engagement teams focus on advocacy that promotes good government.
 The Investigations and Policy teams operate autonomously, to ensure a separation between the BGA's reporting and advocacy.

 In addition to partnerships with traditional media outlets like the Chicago Sun-Times, the BGA has also looked into forming relationships with online and niche publications, including Crain's Chicago Business, Catalyst Chicago, and the Chicago News Cooperative.

 The BGA maintains an Illinois Public Salaries Database, which allows the public to research the compensation for employees in all levels of state government.
 The BGA submitted nearly 1,000 Freedom of Information Act requests to update the database in 2020.
 The database separates bonus pay and overtime from base salaries, and also allows users to track the work histories for individual employees.